coolmunzi/face_recognition/README.md

 1. Capture images of person's face using MTCNN from the webcam for training

-2. Extract embeddings of face from the stored images using MXNET based Insightface
+2. Extract features of face from the stored images using MXNET based Insightface

 3. Train the Keras based model for face recognition using captured face embeddings and stored images